-3, Defamation or Denials of Events
+Denials of Events

-21. The State party has not accepted the fact that the "comfort women" system was a system of military sexual slavery.
+19. The State party has not accepted the fact that the "comfort women" system was a system of military sexual slavery.
 It has yet to acknowledge that the system was a grave human rights violation.
-The State party still refuses to face up to the crimes it committed and had never admitted its responsibility under international law either at the time or in the present.
+The State party continues to refuse to acknowledge the crimes it committed and has never, neither at the time nor in the present, admitted its responsibility under international law.